rslint/rslint/README.md

 cargo run --release -- ./glob/pattern.js
 ```

+# Differences from other linters

+## Implemented

+- Unbeatably fast
+- Highly parallelized (files linted in parallel, rules run in parallel, nodes could be traversed in parallel in the future)
+- Rich, cross-platform, colored diagnostics with secondary labels, primary labels, and notes
+- Untyped node and token driven linting allowing easy traversal of the syntax tree from any node
+- Automatic docgen for rule documentation removing the need for writing rustdoc docs and user facing docs
+- Distinctly grouped rules
+- Rule examples generated from tests
+- Easy macros for generating rule declarations and config fields
+- No need for dealing with script/module or ecma versions, linter deduces source type and assumes latest syntax
+- No need for a configuration file
+- Completely error tolerant and fast parser

+## Planned

+- Global config
+- TOML config (json will be allowed too)
+- SSR-like templates for node matching and autofix
+- Autofix without requiring reruns of all rules
+- WASM builds

 # Limitations

 The project is in very early development, there will be bugs and weird productions.
 If you find any bugs feel free to submit an issue 👍.
-**RSLint currently only works on ECMAScript 5 due to the parser (rslint-parse) being still in development**, however, support for further ES versions and JSX plus TypeScript is planned in the future.
+~~RSLint currently only works on ECMAScript 5 due to the parser (rslint-parse) being still in development~~ Rslint-core and rslint-parser, however, support for further ES versions and JSX plus TypeScript is planned in the future.

 # Speed